 It depends where you are in your journey, but there are few game design books that industry vets recommend over and over.
 These include titles like The Art of Game Design: A Book of Lenses, Challenges for Game Designers, and Game Design Workshop.

-Game Design Training
+Game Designer Training Questions

 1. What are the best colleges for video game design?

 Not all collegiate game design programs are created equal.
-Some of the best colleges for video game design include University of Southern California, DigiPen Institute of Technology, and the Rochester Institute of Technology, among others.
+Some of the best colleges for video game design include the University of Southern California, DigiPen Institute of Technology, and the Rochester Institute of Technology, among others.

 You do not need a degree to get into game design, though in some cases it could help.
 What many studios are most concerned with is your portfolio—build a great portfolio and you’ll have a much better time breaking into the industry.